NEW ORLEANS — Hurricane Ida is steadily intensifying and is expected to make landfall as a Category 4 hurricane near Terrebonne Parish.

-NEW ORLEANS — If high winds and heavy rain knock out your power during Hurricane Zeta, a generator can help restore power to your home.
-Ochsner Health offers the following generator safety tips:
+High winds and heavy rain are expected to knock out the power during Hurricane Ida and a generator can help restore power to your home.
+State officials are warning residents to follow generator safety tips:

 It’s important to take precautions when operating a generator because they produce carbon monoxide gas.
 Breathing in too much carbon monoxide could cause fainting or death.
 According to the CDC, more than 20,000 Americans visit the emergency room and more than 400 die from unintentional carbon monoxide poisoning each year.